7 tips on how to prepare for your remote interview

 A quiet room is important to make yourself heard.
 If there's background noise while you speak, it will distract your listener which instead of focusing on what you have to say will be focusing on your dog.
 You should also be alone.
 You want to look at the person interviewing you and pay attention, you don't want your attention being drawn as someone sits up, enters the door or signals you something.

 Besides, this also shows how future meetings with you might look like.
-This was a planned meeting, so you should be able to book t
+This was a planned meeting, so you should be able to ensure the proper setup for it.

 2. Wear clothes